 Experienced brokers know the chances are good that there are problems with the business (frequently, that’s why it is for sale), and the more information available to the buyer, the greater the opportunity for the buyer to identify problem issues.
 Problem identification tends to suppress buyer enthusiasm, which leads to lower or no offers.
 Accordingly, many brokers attempt to frustrate buyer drill-downs.

-Except for me, all of the laundromat “consultants” out there maintain at least a backroom business broker operation.
-(Some will deny being brokers – at least initially.)
+Except for me, all of the laundromat “consultants” out there maintain either a backroom business broker or “finders fee” (getting kick-backs for making referrals) operation.
+(Some will deny any of this – at least initially.)
 Why the back-room?
 Primarily to disarm you – people are far more inclined to trust a “consultant” than a “broker”.
-As I have set forth above, you might then be steered towards a purchase in which the “consultant” stands to make huge brokerage commissions rather than, or perhaps in addition to, “consultant” fees.
+As I have set forth above, you might then be steered towards a purchase in which the “consultant” stands to make huge brokerage commissions or considerable “finders fees” rather than, or perhaps in addition to, “consultant” fees.

 Just bear in mind: I am paid my modest fee up front.
 From that point on my sole self-interest is preservation of my reputation (won over the course of three decades) – and the key to that is getting the very best deals for my clients.
 I do exactly that and I even guarantee it.

 You need the genuine consultant who serves only one master: you.

 1 It is sufficient to be in a position to do it.
 A “conflict of interest” is not necessarily about an act which might further the broker’s self